Where is Leeds?

 Leeds sits at the top of the M1 motorway, the major north-south motorway that connects Leeds to London, and is also serviced by the M62, an west-east motorway that connects Liverpool and Hull via Manchester and Leeds.

-Leeds's train station is one of the largest in England outside London.
+The Leeds train station is one of the largest in England outside London.
 Train services provide direct routes to London on a half hourly basis during the day, and the station also provides train connections to Scotland, Birmingham and the Midlands, Manchester and the north west, the East Coast, Bristol and the West Country, and Newcastle as well as to local and regional destinations.

 The city's nearest airport is Leeds/Bradford International Airport, though this airport mostly serves European destinations.
 However, the city also has excellent train connections to Manchester International, a larger airport that serves most major international destinations from Abu-Dhabi, Riyadh and Doha to Gambia, the US and Singapore.